skanda-vyas-srinivasan/stream-mux/README.md

 # Linkverge

-`multipoint` is a peer-to-peer, low-latency audio-routing project.
+`LinkVerge` is a peer-to-peer, low-latency audio-routing project.
 The first milestone is intentionally limited to capturing iPhone system audio with ScreenCaptureKit on iOS 27.
 Networking and macOS playback begin only after the capture probe works on a physical iPhone.